U.S. West Coast port dispute costing Honda 25,000 vehicles

+* FDA grants priority review for Amgen's Blincyto® (blinatumomab) supplemental biologics license application

-WASHINGTON Honda Motor Co (7267.T) on Saturday praised an agreement to end a labour dispute at U.S. West Coast ports but said shipping delays will cost the company about 25,000 vehicles this month.
+WASHINGTON Feb 21 Honda Motor Co on Saturday praised an agreement to end a labor dispute at U.S. West Coast ports but said shipping delays will cost the company about 25,000 vehicles this month.

 Shipping companies and the International Longshore and Warehouse Union reached a tentative deal on Friday after nine months of negotiations.
 Union ratification of the agreement will end a dispute that has affected trade between Asia and 29 U.S. West Coast ports.